Home Element Metal Niobium

 • Reduction of K2NbOF5 by aluminum gives niobium.

-Niobium compounds
+Niobium Compounds

 The effect of lanthanide construction makes the chemical properties like atomic and ionic radii of the two metals very similar.
 The chemistry of Nb and Ta is very similar but the electronic distribution is different.

 The +5 (V) oxidation state is most common for niobium.
-It shows a wide range of lower oxidation states which are not so unstable as zirconium and hafnium.
+It shows a wide range of lower oxidation states which are not as unstable as zirconium and hafnium.
 The compounds of metal in lower oxidation states are unstable and reducing in nature.

 It shows little cationic chemistry.
 The halides and oxohalides are the most important chemical compounds of the metal.
 These are mostly volatile and readily hydrolyzed.

-Niobium oxide
+Niobium Oxide

-Niobium oxide, Nb2O5 is obtained by heating the metal or its stable compounds in presence of oxygen.
+Niobium oxide, Nb2O5 is obtained by heating the metal or its stable compounds in the presence of oxygen.
 It is a white, high melting chemically inert solid practically insoluble in water or acids.

 The various niobates are actually mixed oxides providing octahedral coordination around the metal.

-Niobium halide
+Niobium Halide

 The petahalides of niobium are obtained by direct reaction of the metals with halogens.
 NbF5 may be obtained by the reactions of the metal or metal pentachloride with fluorine.
 These are white solids and soluble in organic compounds like ether or carbon tetrachloride.

-Complex compounds
+Complex Compounds

 The transition metal niobium formed different types of complex compounds in different oxidation states.
 It formed mainly peroxo and halo complexes.
 Some examples of metal complexes are given below the table,